 Custodial Credit Risk.
 In the case of deposits, this is the risk that in the event of a bank failure, the Council's deposits may not be returned to it.
 The Council's investment policy does not address custodial credit risk.
-At year-end, the entire amount of the bank balance of deposits was covered by collateral, federal depository or equivalent insurance.
-At year-end \$823,644 of the bank balance of the deposits was not covered by federal depository or equivalent insurance.
+At yearend, the entire amount of the bank balance of deposits was covered by collateral, federal depository or equivalent insurance.
+At year-end, the entire amount of the bank balance of deposits was covered by collateral, federal depository or equivalent depository or equivalent insurance.